manuelandres66/small_actions/README.md

 Once run, the main app has a Mapbox map, when you click a (temporary fictional) place, the left react component changes and give you two buttons, the more info, and the view route buttons.

 **_Recommendation_: Search for a real place, the "Banco de Alimentos" a place in Madrid, Spain**

+* **The info page:**
+Shows all the info, recommendations, photos, and organization info of a place

+* **The route page:**
+In there you can enter a code and the instructions to get the code, if you're logged in and the code it's right, you will earn points.
+It also has a map with the directions to go there from your save location if you're logged in or allows you to choose a location.

+* **The Account page:**
+There you can see and modify your account, also see the ranking of points with all the other users.

+## Additional information
+I want to improve this page in the future and make it professional for a serious project so please don't share any information about this.